Producing files with the Production Wizard

 Step 7.
 Choose how redactions will behave in this production.

 Select a redaction mode for redactions in your production

 The redaction mode you choose will affect how redaction areas you mark in your documents will appear in the final, produced files of the production.

 - 'Final' mode: Regular redaction boxes will be placed on your non-native files.
 All information covered by the boxes will be completely removed from your files, making it unreadable and unsearchable.

 - 'Preview' mode: Areas marked for redaction will have translucent, 'preview' redaction boxes placed on them.
-Information covered will be viewable and searchable for, in the final produced files.
+The information covered by the boxes will be viewable and searchable for, in the final produced files.

 Redaction box color